Balalaos/playtech/README.md

 ## API

 Fixer Currency API was choosen as an API for this test.
 It is free, but has a limit of 1000 usage in a month.
 All keys are already written in the code.
 There is file _debug_data.py_.
 There is dictonary with saved rates.
 It was maden for tests with porpuse not to exceed the limit.
 You can use it, if in file _convertor.py_ on line 43 change variable debug meaning.
 However, 1000 tries of uage should be enough.
+You should not worry about that

 Link for API: https://rapidapi.com/fixer/api/fixer-currency